≡ Menu

 The Birman Cat Breed… Everything You Need to Know at a Glance!

-Your Birman probably isn’t aware of his or her “royal” background, that’s not going to prevent them for “intrinsically” understanding that they should be “worshiped” by you!
+If you already own a Birman cat, you probably already know this, but these guys are “AWESOME.”
+It’s so awesome that they were initially bred to be worshiped!
+And while your Birman probably isn’t aware of their “royal” background, that’s not going to prevent them from “intrinsically” understanding that they should be “worshiped” by you!

 So, without further ado, let’s dive right in!